QuCo84/sd-bee/readme.md

 <ul>
   <li>documents are a stack of elements saved in JSON format</li>
   <li>every document is based on a model document and every element can have zero, one or more style classes</li>
-  <li>the top level of a document are view containers used to only display a specific part of a document at a time</li>
+  <li>the top level of a document are view containers used to display a specific part of a document at a time</li>
   <li>no general menus, only contextual ones - all styling and formatting is achieved by selecting from a short list of classes provided by the model the document is based on</li>
   <li>elements include containers, titles, paragraphs, lists, tables, drawings, connectors, user interface controls, style instructions and program code</li>
   <li>views have a type used to determine which elements can be inserted there, helping for example to group style and programs in dedidcated views</li>